Aschhoff/ESP32-433Mhz-Receiver-and-Tools/README.md

 You can configure the decoder output to a user friendly name or OpenHab Item
 Config for SSID, Password, UDP socket IP and OpenHab URL

+**Install:**
+Copy the files rx433_ESP.py wifi.py and rx433_config.py to ESP32
+Make a directory rx433_decoder and copy the decoder files.

 ## Windows Tools
 connect the ESP32 via USB and be sure to enable Debug=on in the config file!